200810jwa/project0-paili/project0.md

   * Interest can accumulate
 * Try running your application outside of the IDE as a jar
 * Look into password hashing

+## Presentation will focus primarily on demoing features